hmthanh/hmthanh/README.md

 🤗🤗🤗🤗

+> Continuous improvement is better than delayed perfection.
+Mark Twain

 > "What focus mean is saying no to something that every bone in your body you think it's a phenomenal idea.
 > And you wake up thinking about this, but you say no to it, because you focus on something else."
 [Jony Ive](https://youtu.be/2oksetv3i90?t=86)